4 min read

 A degree from a Russell Group university, like Newcastle University, is respected around the world and can unlock employment opportunities and boost your job prospects.

-And, although there are exceptions, you will complete your undergraduate degree quicker in the UK – normally in just three years.
+And, although there are exceptions, you'll complete your undergraduate degree quicker in the UK – normally in just three years.

 A UK degree is an investment in your future, so read on to find out more and take that next step in building your future success.